manu88/phidgetbridge-pd/README.md

-# PhidgetBridget Pure Data object
+# PhidgetBridge Pure Data object

 This project is a fork from https://github.com/pure-data/helloworld.